Phrogz/rephinez/README.md

 # License & Contact

-Onǣlan is copyright ©2019 by Gavin Kistner and is licensed under the [MIT License](http://opensource.org/licenses/MIT).
+Rephinez is copyright ©2019 by Gavin Kistner and is licensed under the [MIT License](http://opensource.org/licenses/MIT).
 See the LICENSE file for more details.

-For bugs or feature requests please open [issues on GitHub](https://github.com/Phrogz/on-lan/issues).
-For other communication you can [email the author](mailto:!@phrogz.net?subject=onǣlan) directly.
+For bugs or feature requests please open [issues on GitHub](https://github.com/Phrogz/rephinez/issues).
+For other communication you can [email the author](mailto:!@phrogz.net?subject=Rephinez) directly.